Academic Engagement Working Group

 - Support all units within the Library with their assessment needs.

-Membership: Janet Clarke (chair), Jin Guo, Jamie Saragossi, Heath Martin, Jennifer DeVito, Clara Tran, Chris Kretz, Jessica Koos.
+Membership: Janet Clarke (chair), Jamie Saragossi, Heath Martin, Jennifer DeVito, Clara Tran, Chris Kretz, Jessica Koos.

 Communications & Outreach Working Group